AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-automated-backup-v2.md

 - Resource Manager

-> [AZURE.NOTE]
+> [!NOTE]
 > Automated Backup relies on the **SQL Server IaaS Agent Extension**.
 Current SQL virtual machine gallery images add this extension by default.
-For more information, see [SQL Server IaaS Agent Extension](/documentation/articles/virtual-machines-windows-sql-server-agent-extension/).
+For more information, see [SQL Server IaaS Agent Extension](./virtual-machines-windows-sql-server-agent-extension.md).

 ## Settings
 The following table describes the options that can be configured for Automated Backup v2.
 The actual configuration steps vary depending on whether you use the Azure portal preview or Azure Windows PowerShell commands.